omoju/omoju.github.io/_posts/2016-11-09-Stumbling-into-Cultural-Analytics.md

 ---
 layout: post-no-feature
-title: "The Invention of Gender Analytics"
+title: "Stumbling into Cultural Analytics"
 description: "Data-driven method applied to the experience of intro CS at Universities."
 comments: true
 category: articles